bids-standard/bids-validator/bids-validator/src/README.md

 deno run --allow-env --allow-read src/main.ts path/to/dataset
 ```

 By default both the new schema derived validation rules and the legacy JavaScript rules are run to ensure full coverage.
-The validator can be limited to run only the schema dervied rules with the flag `--schemaOnly`.
+The validator can be limited to run only the schema derived rules with the flag `--schemaOnly`.

 ```shell
 deno run --allow-env --allow-read src/main.ts --schemaOnly path/to/dataset